amath-idm/scipy2022_pythonvpandemic/paper/python_pandemic.rst

 One surprising outcome was that even though Covasim is largely a software project, after the initial phase of development (i.e., the first 4-8 weeks), we found that relatively few tasks could be assigned to the developers as opposed to the epidemiologists on the project.
 We believe there are several reasons for this.
 First, epidemiologists tended to be much more aware of knowledge they were missing (e.g., what a particular NumPy function did), and were more readily able to fill that gap (e.g., look it up in the documentation or on Stack Overflow).
 By contrast, developers were less able to identify gaps in their knowledge and address them (e.g., by finding a study on Google Scholar).
 As a consequence, many of the epidemiologists' software skills improved markedly over the first few months, while the developers' epidemiology knowledge increased more slowly.
 Second, and more importantly, we found that once transparent and performant software engineering practices had been implemented, epidemiologists were able to successfully adapt them to new contexts even without complete understanding of the code.
 Thus, for developing a scientific software tool, it appears that optimal staffing would consist of a roughly equal ratio of developers and domain experts during the early development phase, followed by a rapid (on a timescale of weeks) ramp-down of developer resources.

 Acknowledging that Covasim's potential user base includes many people who have limited coding skills, we developed a three-tiered support model to maximize Covasim's real-world policy impact (Fig. :ref:`modes`).
 For "mode 1" engagements, we perform the work using Covasim ourselves; while this mode typically ensures high quality and efficiency, it is highly resource-constrained and thus used only for our highest-profile engagements, such as with Washington State :cite:`kerr2021`.
-For "mode 2" engagements, we offer our partners training on how to use Covasim, and let them lead analyses with our feedback; this is our most common and most impactful mode of engagement [REF:quang] [REF:jasmina] [REF:qld].
+For "mode 2" engagements, we offer our partners training on how to use Covasim, and let them lead analyses with our feedback; this is our most common and most impactful mode of engagement :cite:`pham2021estimating`:cite:`panovska2020determining` :cite:`sanz2022risk`.
 Finally, "mode 3" partnerships, in which we provide a tool that others download and use without our input, are the most common in the broader Python ecosystem.
 While this mode is by far the most scalable, in practice, relatively few (such as state health departments or ministries of health) have the time and internal technical capacity to use this mode.

 .. figure:: fig_modes.png